cosc2336-ds-alg/assg01-solution/README.md

 ## Task 2: Implement `calculateMean()` Function

-Make sure that you have created Issue 2 for this task.
-And it would be best to close your first pull request, so you can create one just for the implementation of this issue.
+Make sure that you have created Issue 2 for this task and linked it to the `Feedback` pull request.
+It is fine if you prefer to create all of the issues for the assignments before you begin working on the tasks.

 As usual, create the function prototype and a stub, and uncomment the tests for task 2, to make sure your project still compiles and can now run